Josian2004/s3-portfolio/Individual/README.md

 o	Turtle-id
 o	Assigned system
 -	**S-02.2:** The user must be able to see all the recently send messages from this turtle.
--	**R-02.1:** The inventory of a turtle should only be inspected when the user presses on a button.
+-	**R-02.1:** The inventory of a turtle should only be inspected when the user presses a button.

 **FR-03:** The user must be able to turn a turtle on/off.
 -	**S-03.1:** The user must be able to turn them on/off from their corresponding detail page (FR-02).
--	**R-03.1:** The turtle must not completely be turned off; it should only stop with their current task or farm and return to their starting location.
+-	**R-03.1:** The turtle must not completely be turned off; it should only stop with its current task or farm and return to its starting location.

- **FR-04:** The user must see a list of all send messages.
+ **FR-04:** The user must see a list of all sent messages.
--	**S-04.1:** The user must see a turtle-id, name, status when being send, assigned system, message type and message for all send messages.
+-	**S-04.1:** The user must see a turtle-id, name, status when being sent, assigned system, message type and message for all sent messages.
 -	**S-04.2:** The user must be able to filter the list by turtle-id, name, assigned system, and message type.
 -	**R-04.1:** If the message doesn’t have a known system, hide the message.